-If your dress that is big and flouncy, you can push the boundaries a little and match it with some larger, more extravagant-looking.
-Use complementary colours to your dress.
+If your dress has lots of frills, layers and embellishments, you can push the boundaries a little and match it with something sparkly.

-A sequined bodice or a frilly neckline may look better without wearing a necklace or pendant but a beautiful pair of sparkling drop earrings instead.
+A dress with sequins on the bodice or a frilly neckline may look better without wearing a necklace or pendant but a beautiful pair of sparkling drop earrings instead.

 If your dress has a V-shaped neckline, try wearing a pendant which follows the shape of the neckline.

 The pendant shouldn’t hang from too long a chain or else the pendant will disappear inside the top of your dress.
 When you go jewellery shopping pin a little brooch or pin where the top of your dress sits and try the pendant on in the store.

 If the pendant is too long, ask if you can swap the chain for a shorter one (we regularly do this in our store – and vice versa if the chain is too short).

 Round or Sweetheart Necklines

 A rounded or sweetheart neckline will call for a shorter necklace, with a more rounded shape.

 A strapless, shoulder-less dress will look fabulous with a more extravagant necklace or pendant.
 Shorter necklaces or pendants, which sit against the collar bone, look great with strapless dresses.